-2019-84 SHSU: Degree Program Addition-Bachelor of Science in Mechanical Engineering Technology
+2019-53 SRSU: Degree Program Addition-Master of Education in Educational Technology

-Upon motion of Regent Crain, seconded by Regent Flores, with all Regents voting aye, it was ordered that Sam Houston State University is authorized to offer a degree program and the associated new course additions, leading to the Bachelor of Science with a major in Mechanical Engineering Technology, housed in the Department of Engineering Technology (0980) within the College of Science and Engineering Technology (11 2503) to be implemented upon final approval by the TSUS Board of Regents and the Texas Higher Education Coordinating Board.
+Upon motion of Regent Crain, seconded by Regent Amato, with all Regents voting aye, it was ordered that Sul Ross State University is authorized to offer the Master of Education in Educational Technology degree effective September 1, 2019 upon approval by the TSUS Board of Regents and the Texas Higher Education Coordinating Board.

-2019-85 LIT: Certificate in Process Operations

-Upon motion of Regent Crain, seconded by Regent Harle, with all Regents voting aye, it was ordered that Lamar Institute of Technology (LIT) is authorized to offer a level I certificate program in Process Operations, to be implemented upon final approval by the TSUS Board of Regents and the Texas Higher Education Coordinating Board.
+2019-54 LIT: Advanced Technical Certificate in Liquified Natural Gas (LNG) Operations was ordered that Lamar Institute of Technology (LIT) is authorized to offer a certificate program leading to the Advanced Technical Certificate (ATC) in LNG Operations, to be implemented upon final approval by the TSUS Board of Regents and the Texas Higher Education Coordinating Board.